openvinotoolkit/open_model_zoo/models/public/rexnet-v1-x1.0/rexnet-v1-x1.0.md

 ### Original model

-Object classifier according to ImageNet classes, name - `1424`,  shape - `1,1000`, output data format is `B,C` where:
+Object classifier according to ImageNet classes, name - `prob`,  shape - `1,1000`, output data format is `B,C` where:

 - `B` - batch size
 - `C` - Predicted probabilities for each class in  [0, 1] range